1013: Danger: Diabolik

 Next birthday I’m taking you to Olive Garden.

 The Olive Garden is a midscale chain of Italian restaurants.
-As of 2015, it had more than 1,500 locations.
+As of 2023, it had around 900 locations nationwide.

 Okay, I’ll go find Nova and hang with her for a while.